Walnut Valley Festival

-The Walnut Valley Festival is an acoustic music festival held annually in Winfield, Kansas, United States.
+The Walnut Valley Festival is an acoustic music festival held annually in the small city of Winfield, Kansas, United States.
 The main genre of music is bluegrass, but a wide variety of other acoustic styles are represented.
 The festival is held on the Wednesday through Sunday that includes the third Saturday of September.

 History

 The first official "Walnut Valley Festival" was held in September 1972 and was organized by a trio of founders--Stuart Mossman, Joe Muret, & Bob Redford.
-The Festival celebrated 50 years in 2022, and now features four stages (designated Stages I, II, III and IV) and 200+ hours of music over a long weekend, bringing nationally- and internationally-known performers to this small Kansas town.
+The festival featured a two-day flat-picking contest.

 In 1999 the International Bluegrass Music Association named the Walnut Valley Festival as its first "Bluegrass Event of the Year" award winner.

-The list of entertainers who have appeared on WVF stages includes Jimmy Driftwood, Doc Watson, Merle Watson, Lester Flatt, Mark O'Connor, Alison Krauss, Byron Berline, Dan Crary, Norman Blake, John Hartford, Tom Chapin, Merle Travis, Mike Cross, New Grass Revival, Hot Rize, Nickel Creek, Dixie Chicks, Tony Rice, Red Clay Ramblers, Gamble Rogers, Bryan Bowers, John McCutcheon, Tom Paxton, The Steel Wheels, and many more.

-Besides the world-class paid performers, Winfield is known for its instrumental contests.
+The Festival celebrated 50 years in 2022, and that year presented about 200 hours of music on four stages (designated Stages I, II, III and IV) over a long weekend, headlined by nationally- and internationally-known performers.

+Contests

 The flagship contest is the National Flat-pick Guitar Championship.
 Other contests include the National Mandolin Championship, the National Bluegrass Banjo Championship, the National Hammer Dulcimer Championship, the National Mountain Dulcimer Championship, the International Autoharp Championship, the International Fingerstyle Guitar Championship, and an Old Time Fiddle contest.
 The instrument contests routinely see winners from across the US and abroad.